fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5e.md

 })
 ```

 The first command does several things.
 First, it searches for an element containing the text <i>another note cypress</i>.
-Then, using the _parent()_ method, it finds the parent element, and from within that, it searches for the <i>make not important</i> button and clicks it.
+Then, within the found element, it searches for the <i>make not important</i> button and clicks it.

 The second command checks that the text on the button has changed to <i>make important</i>.